mitsuaki1987/sciencebbs/readme.md

 ScienceBBS
 ==========

-BBS for scientific discussion.
+BBS engine for scientific discussion.
 It has the following features:

 * Tex formula
 * Free-hand schematic illustration